-The lines and animal images were created by the Nazca people from 500BC to 500AD and are visible from nearby hills.
+The lines and animal images were created by the Nazca people from 200BC to 600AD and are visible from nearby hills.
 They were created by scraping off about a foot of reddish pebbles to expose the yellowish-white lime beneath.
 Extremely arid conditions means there is no erosion and new figures — even whole new areas such as the nearby Palpa Lines — are occasionally discovered when the dust blows away.
-The Nazcas deforested the land to grow corn and cotton and this created the desert.
+The Nazca deforested the land to grow corn and cotton and thus created a desert.
 A great flood ensued and this was the end of the Nazca culture.
-Newly irrigated land — watered with snow-melt from the Andes and fertilized with guano — looks extremely fertile.
+Irrigated land — watered with snow-melt from the Andes and fertilized with guano — looks extremely fertile.

 If you enjoyed this, please share using the buttons below

 2 thoughts on “Nazca Lines, geoglyphs & biomorphs”

 Flying high!
 Very cool!